PRETgroup/easy-rte/README.md

 # easy-rte

 ## About
+This project provides an easy-to-use implementation of _bi-directional Runtime Enforcement_.
+It is the toolchain used in the paper [Smart I/O modules for mitigation of cyber-physical attacks](https://ieeexplore.ieee.org/abstract/document/8859335) (IEEE Transactions on Industrial Informatics (TII) 2020).

+We ensure we are correct via formal proof and via the use of the CBMC and EBMC model checkers.

-This project provides an easy-to-use implementation of _bi-directional Runtime Enforcement_, based on the semantics originally presented in [Runtime Enforcement of Cyber-Physical Systems](https://dl-acm-org.ezproxy.auckland.ac.nz/citation.cfm?id=3126500) (ACM Transactions on Embedded Computing Systems (TECS) 2017).
+Easy-rte extends the boolean semantics originally presented in [Runtime Enforcement of Cyber-Physical Systems](https://dl-acm-org.ezproxy.auckland.ac.nz/citation.cfm?id=3126500) (ACM Transactions on Embedded Computing Systems (TECS) 2017).
 While the original implementation was restricted to simple _boolean_ arguments only, and was implemented in Python for use with SCCharts, this project presents a more generalised any-type enforcement system, which can be used with any C project.
-_easy-rte_ was ported from [goFB](https://github.com/PRETgroup/goFB), which implemented the semantics in this way, but restricted them for use with IEC 61499 function blocks.

-We ensure we are correct via proofs available (in a paper yet to be published), and via the use of the CBMC and EBMC model checkers.
+_easy-rte_ was ported from [goFB](https://github.com/PRETgroup/goFB).

 ## What is Runtime Enforcement?